How to 3D Scan a Face

 1. Most likely, you aren't using even lighting.
 If the weather is nice, you may want to try outside as natural light is usually great.

 2. If you take more than 30 photos for your scan, you may see a lower quality than sticking to the recommend 15-20 photos.
-This is because as the algorithm is matching the color to the correct location on the 3D data, there may be too much competing information.
+This can happen when there is too much competing information as the algorithm matches the color to the correct location on the 3D data.

 4. Is your face shiny?
 If there is too much light reflecting off of your face, it may distort the scan's coloring.
 Be sure your face is as matte as possible for the best results.